Rays rally with 5 walks in 9th, top Jays for 10th win in row

 After a leadoff walk and a single, Brett Phillips hit an RBI single with one out that made it 4-3.
 Chatwood retired Randy Arozarena on a flyball before walking Yandy Díaz to load the bases.

 Bergen entered and Meadows worked for a nine-pitch walk after fouling off three 3-2 pitches, tying the score.
-Margot walked on five pitches to put Tampa Bay ahead and Brosseau walked on for pitches.
+Margot walked on five pitches to put Tampa Bay ahead and Brosseau walked on four pitches.

+“Our guys did a tremendous job of not helping him out,” Rays manager Kevin Cash said.
+“Austin Meadows’ at-bat was just remarkable.”

 Josh Fleming (4-3) allowed four runs and eight hits in six innings out of the bullpen.
 Recently acquired J.P.
 Feyereisen worked the ninth to get his first save.

-Randal Grichuk hit a two-run homer in the eighth inning off Fleming that gave Toronto 4-2 lead.
+Randal Grichuk hit a two-run homer in the eighth inning off Fleming that gave Toronto a 4-2 lead.

+Blue Jays manager Charlie Montoyo talked with his team after the game.

+“Keep playing,” Montoyo said.
+“They’re frustrated, of course.
+Tough losses.
+It’s like four tough losses in a row.”

 Francisco Mejía homered for the Rays.